Muteesa I Royal University: Location

 The main campus is in the city of Masaka, approximately 135 km southwest of Kampala, Uganda's capital and largest city.
 The second campus is on Mengo Hill, the seat of the Buganda Government, within the city of Kampala.
 The third campus is in the town of Mubende, approximately 153 km, by road, west of Kampala.

 Civil, Electrical and Mechanical Engineering housed under one roof.

 The Administration Block viewed from the Engineering facility.

 History

 MRU was established when ownership of the Masaka Technical Institute (also known as the Uganda Technical College, Masaka), was transferred from the government of Uganda to the Buganda government in January 2007.

-MRU is named after Muteesa I of Buganda, a former Kabaka of Buganda in the late 19th century.
-MRU received Tertiary Education Institution accreditation from the Ministry of Education & Sports in July 2007.
+MRU is named after Muteesa I of Buganda, a former Kabaka of Buganda (Also known as Ssekabaka Muteesa 1) in the late 19th century (1856-1884).
+Ssekabaka Muteesa 1 was the Buganda Monarch who wrote a letter to Queen Victoria of England inviting Christian Ministries to bring formal education in Uganda which later spread to the rest of Uganda and East Africa.
+Muteesa 1 Royal University anthem also applauds Ssekabaka Muteesa 1 in a phrase " Hail Ssekabaka Muteesa the First who had such a vision for a Greater Buganda" MRU received Tertiary Education Institution accreditation from the Ministry of Education & Sports in July 2007.
 MRU admitted its first class of students in October 2007.
-MRU held its first graduation ceremony on Friday 15 April, 2011.
-At the same ceremony, Ronald Muwenda Mutebi was installed as the first chancellor of the university.
+MRU held its first graduation ceremony on Friday 15 April 2011.
+At the same ceremony, Kabaka Ronald Muwenda Mutebi II was installed as the first chancellor of the university.